 - Configure the Delay: Set the delay duration to an appropriate value based on the API’s rate limit specifications.

-In this example, the delay is set to 1 hour, but usually, you don’t need that amount of time.
-A couple of minutes or seconds are enough.
+In this example, the delay is set to 1 hour, but you usually don’t need that much time.
+A couple of minutes or seconds is enough.
 So, you should adjust the duration according to the API’s rate-limiting requirements.

 Using Retry Policies with Exponential Backoff